 How to renew the Quality Mark

 The Quality Mark is awarded for three years and can be renewed at the end of this time.
-Six months and three months prior to the renewal date a reminder letter is sent out to both the local authority and the school.
+Six months and three months prior to the renewal date a reminder e-mail is sent out to the school.
 (Regardless of the date of the assessment, each renewal date will be three years from the award date that appears on the Quality Mark database: www.qmdatabase.org.)

 To renew the award, a school must demonstrate that: